lsst-ts/ts_labview_tcp_json/doc/communicationDiagram.md

 - `GenRead` is used to send the `tcpPacket` to the Component if the incoming message is unknown.
 - `CmdWrite` is used to send the ACK to the TCP client with the command result (success or fail).
 - `EvtWrite` is used to send an event to the TCP client from the Component.
-- `GenWrite`  not used.
-Ticket [DM-32272](https://jira.lsstcorp.org/browse/DM-32272) was created to evaluate this user event is needed or not.

 The following table shows the user events with their publishers and subscribers: